mountainvictor/mountainvictor.github.io/_posts/2024-08-01-cobalt-lake-5040-peak.md

 ## Final Checks before Starting

-- Dress for the **weather**:
+- Dress for the **weather**
   - We made sure our backpacks were covered properly with rain covers, and changed into our waterproof rain shell and rain pants.
-We also wore breathable, sweat-wicking base layers - from experience, the least pleasant thing hiking in the rain is overheating in damp, form-fitting base layers.
+We also wore breathable, sweat-wicking base layers - the least pleasant thing hiking in the rain is overheating in damp, form-fitting base layers.
 - Bring abundant **water**
   - 1L ~ 1.5L recommended.
 For a rough idea, We went through 1L of water each for the hike up carrying 35L and 50L backpacks respectively.
-- Bring **bug repellent spray**:
+- Bring **bug repellent spray**
   - Lots of mosquitos on the trail, and they tend to be worse during sunset/sunrise.
-- Download any **map** you may need beforehand -
+- Download any **map** you may need beforehand
   - without saying, there is no cell reception throughout the trail.
-- **Lock your vehicle** -
+- **Lock your vehicle**
   - we encountered a hiker who forgot to lock theirs and had to head back to do so.
 Although it's a fairly safe area, you can never be too careful!
-- Bring **hiking poles**.
+- Bring **hiking poles**
   - They truly make a difference.
-We personally did not use them too much when hiking up, but they were a gamechanger on the way down - especially when the trail was muddy and slippery.
+We personally did not use them too much when hiking up, but they were a game changer on the way down - especially when the trail was muddy and slippery.

 ![](/assets/images/2024-08-01-cobalt-lake-5040-peak/IMG_1473.JPEG)